monosource/radare2-explorations/tut1/tut1_-_simple_patch.md

 ![](tut1_ghost_func.png)

 Somehow, radare2 didn't manage to auto-analyze this for us.
+Explanation: since the function is not being called anywhere, it makes sense for radare to save some computing resources and not auto-analyze it for us.
 We're going to have to do this manually.
 Fortunately, this is pretty easy to do in visual mode.

 > **Reminder: ** Radare's visual mode has a completely different set of key commands.
 These can be viewed by pressing **?**.
 "Regular" commands can still be entered by pressing "**:**"